We are committed to a model of learning that combines experience, relationships and training

 A key factor for performance at work, adapting to change and professional development.

-In 2016 Iberdrola multiplied by three the training hours per employee compared to the European average1 Nota thanks to the promotion of programs aimed at contributing to the excellence of its workforce.
+In 2017 Iberdrola multiplied by four the training hours per employee compared to the European average1 Nota thanks to the promotion of programs aimed at contributing to the excellence of its workforce.

 Faith in training is a key part of the human resource policy at Iberdrola.
 It is an essential element for:

 - Adaptation of human resources to technological and organisational changes.

 - Adaptation of new employees to the Company.